 - marketing and business skills, if you're self-employed

 3. What you'll do

-You could work for local authorities, private companies, the Royal Parks and conservation charities like the National Trust.
+You could work for local authorities, private companies or estates, the Royal Parks, botanical gardens, theme parks and conservation charities like the National Trust.

 Your day-to-day tasks may include: